Foreword

 In Atari BASIC

-instructions. - IOCB #7 might be used by the operating system, for
+- IOCB #7 can be used for input/output commands such as

 LPRINT